pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 #### Deploy Process

-As soon as release branch is tagged and created in the repository, manual build/release process is preformed in the private area of an ISISCOMPUTE or iDaaaS machine to obtain release artifacts for the computational service.
-It is also possible to pull the release artifacts from Jenkins builds, though this process needs thorough testing.
+As soon as release branch is tagged and created in the repository, manual build/release process is preformed in the private area of an ISISCOMPUTE or iDaaaS machine to obtain release artefacts for the computational service.
+It is also possible to pull the release artefacts from Jenkins builds, though this process needs thorough testing.
-The extraction of the release artifacts will be automated in a future, as [iDaaaS testing pipeline](https://github.com/pace-neutrons/Horace/issues/271) is implemented.
-The releaser then manually checks out the release branch into `Herbert_git/Horace_git` areas above and copies the release artifacts into appropriate places of the code tree.
+The extraction of the release artefacts will be automated in a future, as [iDaaaS testing pipeline](https://github.com/pace-neutrons/Horace/issues/271) is implemented.
+The releaser then manually checks out the release branch into `Herbert_git/Horace_git` areas above and copies the release artefacts into appropriate places of the code tree.

 #### Notes